robotperf/benchmarks/benchmarks/README.md

 Benchmarks should be designed to measure one or more metrics and according to [REP 2014](https://github.com/ros-infrastructure/rep/pull/364).
 Each metric should be associated with a unit of measurement.

 ### Type
-In `RobotPerf` non-functional benchmarks can be of two types: `grey` or `black`.
+In `RobotPerf` non-functional benchmarks can be of two types: :white_circle: `grey` or :black_circle: `black`.
 This should be specified on each measurement:

 ```
              Probe      Probe